kurgansoft/gbge/README.md

 2. Extending from gbge.ui.state.OfflineState implement the offline state of your UI.

-3. Create an object which extends gbge.ui.UIExport.
+3. Create an object which extends UIExport ==> ClientGameProps

 4. The UI assets (images, sounds, etc) should be put in the backend module under resources/ui/games/<gamename>